stoeps13/connections-doc/source/user/activities/eucommon_ckeditor.md

 |Insert an image.
 Browse for an image on your computer, select an image that you already uploaded, or enter the URL for an image on the web.
 In some applications, you can paste an image instead of inserting it.

+ !!! note
- **Note:** This function differs across applications.
+    This function differs across applications.
 In most applications, for example, it is not possible to upload an image from your computer, paste an image, nor use an attached image that you already uploaded.
 Those abilities are supported in Blogs, Forums, and Wikis only.
 Moreover, pasting an image is supported in the Chrome, Firefox, and Safari browsers only; it is not supported in Internet Explorer.

 |
 |![Permanent Pen](images/perm_pen_image.png)